heiskr/drab.css/README.md

 ### Global

-1. Apply `border-box` sizing to all.
-2. Apply system font to all.
-3. Apply system monospace font to matching.
-4. Limit width on body so text is easier to read.
+1. Limit width on body so text is easier to read.
-5. Standardize line-height and font-size.
+2. Standardize line-height and font-size.
-6. Standardize focus states.
+3. Standardize focus states.
-7. Round corners. \*
+4. Round corners. \*
-8. Lighten text color slightly.
+5. Lighten text color slightly.
-9. Use the same border color everywhere.
+6. Use the same border color everywhere.

 ### Block